DiamondLightSource/discorpy/README.md

 The package implements methods published by Nghia T. Vo et al.
 "Radial lens distortion correction with sub-pixel accuracy for X-ray micro- tomography," Optics Express, 23, 32859-32868 (2015), https://doi.org/10.1364/OE.23.032859.
-From version 1.4, correction for perspective distortion has been added to the package.
+From version 1.4, perspective distortion correction was added to the package.

 **Author:** Nghia Vo, *Diamond Light Source, UK.*

 Update notes
 ============
-- 25/02/2021: the package name is changed from Vounwarp to Discorpy.
+- 25/02/2021: the package name was changed from Vounwarp to Discorpy.
 The old-name package is still available at https://github.com/nghia-vo/vounwarp and installable using conda-forge channel: https://anaconda.org/conda-forge/vounwarp
-- 21/11/2021: correction for perspective distortion, pre-processing methods for line-pattern images and chessboard images was added to the package.
-Version 1.4 was released.
+- 21/11/2021: Version 1.4 was released with new features: perspective distortion correction, and pre-processing methods for line-pattern images and chessboard images.

 Features
 ========
-- Pre-processing methods for: extracting reference-points from a dot-pattern image, line-pattern image, and chessboard image; grouping these points line-by-line.
+- Pre-processing methods for: extracting reference-points from a dot-pattern image, line-pattern image, and chessboard (checkerboard) image; grouping these points line-by-line.
 - Processing methods for calculating the optical center, coefficients of polynomial models for correcting radial distortion, and parameters of a model for correcting perspective distortion.